基本だね S. aureus bacteremia ．

 In general, blood cultures positive for S. aureus should be respected as a clinically significant finding that should prompt clinical evaluation and initiation of empiric therapy.
 All patients with S. aureus bacteremia should undergo echocardiography to evaluate for presence of endocarditis.
 Additional diagnostic imaging should be tailored to findings on history and physical examination.

-We recommend treating methicillin-sensitive S. aureus (MSSA) bacteremia with a beta-lactam antibiotic (in preference to vancomycin or daptomycin) (Grade 1B).
+We recommend treating MSSA bacteremia with a beta-lactam antibiotic (in preference to vancomycin or daptomycin) (Grade 1B).
 Regimens include penicillin, nafcillin, oxacillin, or flucloxacillin.
-A first-generation cephalosporin such as cefazolin is an acceptable alternative in patients with hypersensitivity to the preceding agents.
+A first-generation cephalosporin such as cefazolin is an acceptable alternative.

 Vancomycin is less effective for treatment of S. aureus bacteremia than beta-lactam agents and should not be administered as primary therapy for methicillin-sensitive strains unless the use of a beta-lactam agent is precluded by drug intolerance.